-Our other products are YC4W, YC4Y passenger car diesel engines, natural gas engines, diesel power generators, diesel engine parts and remanufacturing services.
+Our other products are YC4W, YC4Y diesel engines, natural gas engines, diesel power generators, diesel engine parts and remanufacturing services.

-(a) YC4W Passenger Car Diesel Engines
+(a) YC4W Diesel Engines

-The YC4W engines are featured with 1.2L and 1.4L 4-cylinder, 4-valves, 60-90 PS, 4000-4200rpm and are compliant with National IV emission standards.
+The YC4W engines are featured with 1.2 liter and 1.4 liter 4-cylinder, 4-valves, 60 to 90 PS, 4000 to 4200 rpm and are compliant with National IV emission standards.
 The YC4W diesel engines use DELPHI electronic controlled high pressure common-rail fuel injection technology.
-The main applications of these engines are in passenger cars, multi-purpose vans, power generators and light-duty special purpose machinery.
+The main applications of these engines are in multi-purpose vans, power generators and light-duty special purpose machinery.

-(b) YC4Y20 Passenger Car Diesel Engines
+(b) YC4Y20 Diesel Engines

-YC4Y20 is a 4-cylinder 1.8-2.2L, rated at 90-150PS engine which has been developed to comply with emission standards.
+YC4Y20 is a 4-cylinder 1.8 to 2.2 liter, rated at 90 to 150 PS engine which has been developed to comply with emission standards.
 The first generation prototype engine passed emission and performance tests and after some initial delays, the second and third generation prototype YC4Y20 diesel engines are currently undergoing developmental tests.
 For more details on this joint venture, see "Item 3.
 Key Information - Risk Factors - Risks relating to our company and our business - If we are not able to continually improve our existing engine products and develop new diesel engine products or successfully enter into other markets, we may become less competitive, and our financial condition, results of operations, business and prospects may be adversely affected."